jazzband/Watson/README.md

         [wheels   10h 11m 35s]
 ```

-### report
+### log

-Print a report of the time spent on projects during the given timespan.
+Display each recorded session during the given timespan.

-By default, the time spent the last 7 days is printed.
+By default, the sessions from the last 7 days are printed.
 This timespan
 can be controlled with the `--from` and `--to` arguments.
 The dates
 must have the format `YEAR-MONTH-DAY`, like: `2014-05-19`.

-You can limit the report to a project or a tag using the `--project` and
+You can limit the log to a project or a tag using the `--project` and
 `--tag` options.
 They can be specified several times each to add multiple
-projects or tags to the report.
+projects or tags to the log.

 ```
-$ watson report
+$ watson log
 Monday 05 May 2015
         f35bb24  09:26 to 10:22     56m 33s  apollo11  [reactor, brakes, steering, wheels, module]